Kurš datēja Catherine II of Russia?

-Alexander Yermolov datēja Catherine II no ? līdz ?.
+Alexander Yermolov datēja Catherine II of Russia no ? līdz ?.

-Ivan Rimsky-Korsakov datēja Catherine II no ? līdz ?.
+Ivan Rimsky-Korsakov datēja Catherine II of Russia no ? līdz ?.
 Vecuma starpība bija 24 gadus, 8 mēnešus un 22 dienas.

-Alexander Dmitriev-Mamonov datēja Catherine II no ? līdz ?.
+Alexander Dmitriev-Mamonov datēja Catherine II of Russia no ? līdz ?.
 Vecuma starpība bija 29 gadus, 4 mēnešus un 28 dienas.

-Alexander Lanskoy datēja Catherine II no ? līdz ?.
+Alexander Lanskoy datēja Catherine II of Russia no ? līdz ?.
 Vecuma starpība bija 28 gadus, 10 mēnešus un 6 dienas.

-Sergei Saltykov datēja Catherine II no ? līdz ?.
+Sergei Saltykov datēja Catherine II of Russia no ? līdz ?.

-Pyotr Zavadovsky datēja Catherine II no ? līdz ?.
+Pyotr Zavadovsky datēja Catherine II of Russia no ? līdz ?.
 Vecuma starpība bija 9 gadus, 8 mēnešus un 19 dienas.

-Semyon Zorich datēja Catherine II no ? līdz ?.
+Semyon Zorich datēja Catherine II of Russia no ? līdz ?.

-Alexander Vasilchikov datēja Catherine II no ? līdz ?.
+Alexander Vasilchikov datēja Catherine II of Russia no ? līdz ?.

-Platon Zubov datēja Catherine II no ? līdz ?.
+Platon Zubov datēja Catherine II of Russia no ? līdz ?.
 Vecuma starpība bija 38 gadus, 6 mēnešus un 24 dienas.

-Gregory Potyomkin datēja Catherine II no ? līdz ?.
+Gregory Potyomkin datēja Catherine II of Russia no ? līdz ?.
 Vecuma starpība bija 10 gadus, 4 mēnešus un 22 dienas.

-Grigory Orlov datēja Catherine II no ? līdz ?.
+Grigory Orlov datēja Catherine II of Russia no ? līdz ?.
 Vecuma starpība bija 5 gadus, 5 mēnešus un 15 dienas.

-Stanisław August Poniatowski datēja Catherine II no ? līdz ?.
+Stanisław August Poniatowski datēja Catherine II of Russia no ? līdz ?.
 Vecuma starpība bija 2 gadus, 8 mēnešus un 15 dienas.

 Lasīt vairāk...Alexander Yermolov